-2. Speaking
+2. Speaking - spoken production and interaction

 The learner should be able to interact with a degree of fluency and spontaneity that makes regular interaction with speakers of the target language quite possible.
 He/she should be able to take an active part in discussion in familiar contexts, accounting for and sustaining his/her own views.